mateuszniechwiej/Climbing-Buddy/README.md

 :black_nib:

-* The primary font used in this project is **'Indie Flower'**.
+* Two fonts are used in this project.For most of the headings i used **'Indie Flower'** with *cursive* as a fallback font.
 A fun handwriting font easy to read with rounded edges.
 Which was what I was looking for in this project.

 * The second font used for this website is **'Oswald'** with *sans-serif* as a fallback font.
 A readable and interesting font that fits best for body content.